 Physician acknowledgement of the patient’s symptoms and the impact they have on quality of life.

 Family education should include:

-Education regarding what somatic symptom disorder is, and explaining that it is a medically recognized diagnosis that significantly impacts the patient’s quality of life and can be associated with increased disability.
+Education regarding what somatic symptom disorder is, and an explanation that it is a medically recognized diagnosis that significantly impacts the patient’s quality of life and can be associated with increased disability.